London Declares State of Emergency Over COVID-19 as New Variant Causes Surge in Cases

 “The situation in London is now critical with the spread of the virus out of control,” Khan said as he made the declaration, which allows emergency services to take special measures to combat the crisis and has previously been applied during terrorist attacks in Central London and the Grenfell Tower Fire.
 “We are declaring a major incident because the threat this virus poses to our city is at crisis point.
 If we do not take immediate action now, our NHS could be overwhelmed and more people will die.”

 The emergence of a new, more infectious strain of COVID-19 in the U.K. in December has triggered a significant spike in transmission rates across the country, despite existing social distancing measures and tight restrictions on gatherings.
-The U.K. has recorded more than 50,000 new cases of COVID-19 every day of 2021 so far, with a peak of more than 62,000 on Wednesday – far outstripping infection rates during the first wave of the pandemic in March.
-On Thursday the country recorded its second-highest daily death toll, with 1,162 people dying after testing positive for the virus in a 24-hour period.
+The U.K. has recorded more than 50,000 new cases of COVID-19 every day of 2021 so far, with a peak of more than 62,000 on Wednesday.
+On Friday the country recorded its highest ever daily death toll, with 1,325 people dying after testing positive for the virus in a 24-hour period, more than the worst day during the peak of the first wave in April.

 On Jan.
 4 Prime Minister Boris Johnson placed England under strict lockdown measures, with people unable to leave home except to buy essential goods and to exercise in their local area.
 Devolved governments in Scotland, Wales and Northern Ireland have also imposed similar measures.